 Linguistics is the scientific study of human language.
 Linguists investigate essential aspects of languages' sounds and sound systems, their word and sentence structures, meaning, sociocultural contexts for language use, and language change.
-Students in linguistics take most of their courses in the program.

-Linguistics 1, taught each fall, winter, and spring, offers an introductory description of human language and its use; this course serves as a prerequisite for subsequent study in linguistics.
+Students majoring in linguistics take most of their courses within the program, though there are relevant courses in other departments and programs.
+Linguistics 01, taught each fall, winter, and spring, offers an introductory description of human language and its use; this course serves as a prerequisite for subsequent study in linguistics.

-The following courses are open to first-year students (LING):
+The following courses are recommended for first-year students (LING):

 - 1. Introductory Linguistics (F, W, S)

-- 7. First-year seminar (S)

-- 11.13.
-The Language-Music Connection (F)
+- 11.12.
+Language and Cognition (F)

 - 17. Sociolinguistics (S)

-- 18. History of the English Language (F)

-- 21. Phonology (LING 01 Prerequisite) (S)
+- 20. Experimental Phonetics (LING 01 Prerequisite) (S)

-- 23. Semantics and Pragmatics (LING 01 Prerequisite) (W)
+- 24. Discourse Analysis (LING 01 Prerequisite) (S)

+- 27. Historical Linguistics

-- 26. Morphology (LING 01 Prerequisite) (W)
+(LING 01 Prerequisite) (W)

-- 33. Typology (LING 01 Prerequisite) (S)